-- The SMS shall carry a DCI compliant digital certificate (see Section 9.5.1) to identify the SMS entity to the SM.
-The SMS certificate shall indicate only the SMS role unless the SMS is contained within a SPB meeting the protection requirements for any other designated roles. - The SMS digital certificate may be permanent to the SMS, or "operator certificates" may be assigned to designated personnel (e.g., using a dongle, smart card, etc.) for association with the SMS. - In the event that Exhibition command and control designs include the TMS as a device that interfaces with the SMs, such a TMS shall be viewed by the security system as an SMS, and it shall carry a digital certificate and follow all other SMS behavior, Transport Layer Security (TLS) and Intra-Theater Message (ITM) communications requirements. - Identification of the SMS operator for purposes of the "AuthorityID" field (see Section 9.4.5.2.4 Request-Response Pairs (RRP)) shall be by: - o Certificate thumbprint, where "operator certificates" are used, or - Username/password or the like, as specified by exhibition management.
+- The SMS shall carry a DCI compliant digital certificate (see Section 9.5.1.) to identify the SMS entity to the SM.
+The SMS certificate shall indicate only the SMS role unless the SMS is contained within a SPB meeting the protection requirements for any other designated roles.
+In the latter case the SMS shall be considered permanently integrated within said SPB, and the SPB and contained SMS shall be identified by a single certificate that is permanent to both. - Communications between the SMS and Media Block SMs shall be protected using Transport Layer Security (TLS), except in the case of a permanently integrated SMS.
+(In the latter case the SMS and SM are collocated within the same MB, and the communications are protected within the MB's type 1 SPB.) - The SMS digital certificate may be permanent to the SMS, or "operator certificates" may be assigned to designated personnel (e.g., using a dongle, smart card, etc.) for association with the SMS. - For each KDM to be used in the playout of a CPL, the SMS shall confirm that all the content essence keys referenced by the KeyId elements within the AuthenticatedPublic section of the associated KDM are reflected (i.e., must exactly match those listed) in the CPL. - In the event that Exhibition command and control designs include the TMS as a device that interfaces with the SMs, such a TMS shall be viewed by the security system as an SMS, and it shall carry a digital certificate and follow all other SMS behavior, Transport Layer Security (TLS) and Intra-Theater Message (ITM) communications requirements. - Identification of the SMS operator for purposes of the "AuthorityID" field (see Section 9.4.5.2.4Request-Response Pairs (RRP)) shall be by: - o Certificate thumbprint, where "operator certificates" are used, or

+• Username/password or the like, as specified by exhibition management.

-SM interaction with the SMS is normatively defined (see Section 9.4.3.5 Functions of the Security Manager (SM)) 12 .
+SM interaction with the SMS is normatively defined (see Section 9.4.3.5.
+Functions of the Security Manager (SM))^[12].
 These include the requirements that: